TheOtherRolesAU/TheOtherRoles/README.md

 The Mafia are a group of three Impostors.\
 The Godfather works like a normal Impostor.\
 The Mafioso is an impostor who cannot kill nor sabotage until the Godfather is dead.\
-The Janitor is an impostor who cannot kill nor sabotage, but he can hide dead bodies instead.\
+The Janitor is an impostor who cannot kill nor sabotage, but they can hide dead bodies instead.\
 \
 **NOTE**
 - There have to be 3 impostors activated for the mafia to spawn.